Previously we already mentioned about competencies of Industrial Engineer. Here we going to share a bit more about the competencies.

 Ordering costs - associated with ordering and receiving an order

--inspection and return of poor quality products
+-clerical/labour costs of processing orders -inspection and return of poor quality products -transport costs -handling costs

 Note here that a stockout occurs when we have insufficient stock to supply customers.
 Usually stockouts occur in the order lead time, the time between placing an order and the arrival of that order.